 New York State did not start maintaining vital records for birth, marriage, and death until 1880.
 Even then, compliance was slow until as late as 1913, and early records may be incomplete.

 New York State Vital Records.

+Copies of the records themselves must be ordered for a fee.
+Records in New York State outside New York City are requested from Albany, while records for New York City are available from the New York City Municipal Archives.
 Vital records might also be available from city, town, or county clerks in New York State for a fee.
 Consult web sites for the city, town, and/or county of interest for additional details on holdings for genealogical research.

 Vital records for New York City are held by the New York City Municipal Archives; copies may be ordered for a fee.